Growing the Internet of Things

-Background: The use of IoT sensor data opens up many opportunities.
-IoT technology-with the proliferation of data from sensors and smart devices-present great opportunities for insurers to reduce and mitigate losses, improve underwriting and enhance the personalization of products and services.
+Background: The use of IoT sensor data creates many opportunities.
+IoT technology-with the proliferation of data from sensors and smart devices-present opportunities for insurers to reduce and mitigate losses, improve underwriting and enhance the personalization of products and services.

 However, the increasing use of IoT does present a number of risks and challenges for insurers.
-As IoT applications are becoming more ubiquitous, more opportunities for cyber criminals and fraudsters open-up.
+As IoT applications are becoming more ubiquitous, more opportunities for cyber criminals and fraudsters open up.
 With data transferred back and forth from system to system, the risk of interception increases.
 New IoT products may also lead to new types of applications and claims fraud.
 As a result, IoT may require an expansion in data security and fraud protection.
-Additionally, big data used in IoT brings the challenge of processing and analyzing in a timely manner.
-A data management strategy will likely help merge the new IoT-sourced data, and the traditional data like customer and policy records, to help manage IoT as a core asset.
+Additionally, data privacy is a key concern.
+The European Union’s recent General Data Privacy Regulation (GDPR) may impose enhanced data protection obligations on insurers who process or store data.

 Status: The NAIC tasked the Innovation and Technology (EX) Task Force to provide a forum for the discussion of innovation and technology developments in the insurance sector, such as the IoT.
 Most recently, this included the NAIC Insurance Summit in June 2018.